Brigadier General Michael M. Brogan, USMC (Ret)

 Chief Master Sergeant Ian Eishen is the Command Chief Master Sergeant for the 412th Test Wing, Edwards Air Force Base, California.
 He is the principle advisor to the commander on the readiness of the wing's 11,000 personnel and the test and evaluation of multiple Department of Defense programs including the F-35, F-22, KC-46, F-16, B-1, B-2, B-52, C-17, joint piloted aircraft and emerging technologies.

-Ms. Ryan Fitzgerald works for The MITRE Corporation, where she is the Principal Autonomous Systems Engineer for the Army Programs Division.
+Ms. Ryan Fitzgerald works for The MITRE Corporation, where she is the Army Autonomous Systems Domain Capability Area Lead for the Army Programs Division.
 She acts as a strategic thinker in expanding MITRE’s expertise and influence specific to autonomy and artificial intelligence technologies and their value to the DoD.
 Ryan holds a Masters and Bachelors Degree in aerospace engineering, served 17 years as a civil servant for the Department of Navy, is a licensed single-engine and glider pilot and enjoys sailing in locations around the world.

 Adam Furtado is the Lab Director for Kessel Run, a U.S. Air Force digital transformation initiative revolutionizing how the Air Force builds and delivers software.
 He leads a team of 200+ government disruptors who are changing the way the DoD does business with the tech prowess of Silicon Valley, the courage of the military and a culture all their own.